DongCiLu/Decentralized-search-on-scale-free-networks/README.md

 # Decentralized search on power-law graphs.
 Decentralized search based on landmarks for fast shortest path approximation in large-scale power-law graphs.

-See more details in our paper:[Decentralized Search for Shortest Path Approximation in Large-scale Complex Networks](http://yunhefeng.me/material/Shortest_Path.pdf)
+See more details in our paper: [Decentralized Search for Shortest Path Approximation in Large-scale Complex Networks](http://yunhefeng.me/material/Shortest_Path.pdf)

 Implemented on Powergraph, a distributed graph processing platform.